moorepants/dissertation/davisbicycle.rst

 these perturbations.
 For now, we simply used the steer angle signals to estimate both the viscous and coulomb friction from the two bearing sets.

+.. rubric:: Footnotes

+.. [#] a sum of sines would be ideal, see [Lange2011]_ for some ideas on other types of inputs

+.. [#] It slipped my mind to add a step up gear for the roll angle measurement, leaving the output voltage range small with respect to the roll angle range.
+   Ideally, the potentiometer should rotate its full rotation for a desired roll angle range.

 .. [#] The elasticity of the steer column may also be a factor.